-Comments on issues not on the Council agenda may be made under "Call to the Public ”, which occurs at the beginning of the meeting.
+The public may comment on issues not on the Council agenda under "Call to the Public," which occurs at the beginning of the meeting.

-Remarks must be limited to three minutes or less and should only consist of general statements about the Town or the Town Council as a whole, and not personal attacks or direct arguments.
-If the issue you are raising is not listed on the agenda, State Law prohibits the Town council from discussing your issue, or even responding to your concern at this meeting.
+Remarks must be limited to three minutes or less and should only consist of general statements about the Town or the Town Council as a whole, not personal attacks or direct arguments.
+If the issue you are raising is not listed on the agenda, State Law prohibits the Town Council from discussing the topic or responding to your concern at the meeting.

 Show All Answers

-Additional meetings such as study sessions and special meetings may be called at the direction of the Mayor and Council.
-These meetings are scheduled on an as needed basis for the purpose of information and discussion and possible action.
+Additional meetings, such as study sessions and special meetings, may be called at the direction of the Mayor and Council.
+These meetings are scheduled on an as-needed basis for information, discussion, and possible action.
 Public input is not usually taken at a study session as the meeting is for informational purposes only.

-Any person may speak on matters on the agenda or any other appropriate subjects.
-A speaker must fill out a speaker card and give it to the Town Clerk prior to the start of the meeting.
-Speaker cards are available at the meeting and online.
+Any person may speak on matters on the agenda or other appropriate subjects.
+A speaker must fill out a speaker card and give it to the Town Clerk before the start of the meeting.
+Speaker cards are available at the meeting.

-At each point in the meeting when it is appropriate for citizens to speak the Mayor will so indicate.
+At each point in the meeting, when it is appropriate for citizens to speak, the Mayor will invite comments.
 Each citizen wishing to speak should approach the microphone and state their name for the record.
 All comments must be addressed to the Town Council as a whole and not to an individual Council Member and must be limited to three minutes or less.
-No person, other than the individual speaking, shall enter into the discussion without the Mayor’s permission.
+No person other than the individual speaking shall enter the discussion without the Mayor’s permission.

-Council and Board and Commission meeting notices, agendas and minutes are available on the Town's website as a public service.
-The town’s official bulletin board for posting public notices of the meetings of the town is located outside the Sahuarita Town Hall Building at 375 West Sahuarita Center Way, Sahuarita, Arizona.
-The posting board is located on the exterior of the facility and notices are available for the public to view 24 hours a day, seven days a week.
-Please be advised that only the town’s official bulletin board may be relied on for official posting under the Arizona Open Meeting Law.
+Council and Board and Commission meeting notices, agendas, and minutes are available on the Town's website as a public service.
+The Town's official bulletin board for posting public notices of the Town's meetings is located outside the Sahuarita Town Hall Building at 375 West Sahuarita Center Way, Sahuarita, Arizona.
+The posting board is located on the facility's exterior, and notices are available for the public to view 24 hours a day, seven days a week.
+Please be advised that only the Town's official bulletin board may be relied on for official posting under the Arizona Open Meeting Law.